carmenmoralesb/carmenmoralesb/README.md

 ### Hi 👋🏻 I'm Carmen Morales!

-I'm a Developer with 3 years of experience in the sector.
+I'm a Developer with 3 years of experience in IT.

 I have worked for 3 years in the wonderful world of development.